yuhko-msft/microsoft-graph-docs/api-reference/beta/api/team-sendactivitynotification.md

 ---
 title: "SendActivityNotification: Team"
-description: "Send an activity feed notification to a single user, to all users in a chat, or to all users in a team."
+description: "Send an activity feed notification to all users in a team."
 localization_priority: Normal
 author: "nkramer"
 ms.prod: "microsoft-identity-platform"
 doc_type: "apiPageType"
 ---

-# Send Activity Notification
+# Send activity notification to all users in a team

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Send an activity feed notification to a single [user](../resources/user.md), to all users in a [chat](../resources/chat.md), all users in a [team](../resources/team.md).
+Send an activity feed notification to all users in a [team](../resources/team.md).

 >**NOTE:** Only Microsoft Graph app IDs that have been linked with a Teams app ID can send notifications.
 For details, see [Teams App Manifest](/microsoftteams/platform/graph-api/activity-feed/feed-notifications#update-your-teams-app-manifest).